 Best Budget Option

-The Sigomatech Waterproof Swimming Headphones wins our award for best budget waterproof headphones.
+The Sigomatech Waterproof Swimming Headphones win our award for best budget waterproof headphones.
 At a little under $22, you get value for money but are limited by the variety of earbud attachments.

 Most Compact Waterproof Headphones

 The HydroActive Waterproof Headphones are the most compact waterproof headphones.
 The wrap-around headset means these headphones will have no trailing or excess cables.
-With 11 earbud attachments, cable extension and carry case, the HydroActive are good value for the money.
-The only downside is you probably wouldn’t want to use these headphones for day to day use.
+With 11 earbud attachments, cable extension, and a carry case, the HydroActive is good value for the money.
+The only downside is you probably wouldn’t want to use these headphones for day-to-day use.
 The HydroActive is specifically designed for training and workouts.